 You may have intended to target a local audience, but if you have a website that specializes in music, you can be sure that musicians and music lovers will also find it.
 Web traffic is always a good thing.
 Some visitors will just not convert into customers… unless you offer them something they want and can buy right from your website.
 It may be mp3 audio tracks of your music, tips and tricks ebooks, or anything else you can create that has a value to a musician or music lover.
 Perfect example is OnlinePianist.com, the animated piano tutorial website.

-Color In My Piano has a shop of products, links to apps and free downloads of printable music needs to drive traffic via search terms.
-Setting up and e-commerce site, such as this, can be easily done through WordPress.
+Color In My Piano has a shop of products, links to apps and free downloads of printable music need to drive traffic via search terms.
+Setting up an e-commerce site, such as this, can be easily done through WordPress.
 Because your site is open 24/7, so is your ability to make an income from a shop.

 Music A La Abbott is a simple website that links its ecommerce business to a site made for online transactions (for which they get a percentage of the sale).